Introduction

 Election Outcome

-The 2022 Federal election resulted in a Labor “win” despite having 815,000 votes fewer that the 2019 Federal election.
-Overall the Lib / Lab / Green primary vote dropped by almost 2 million votes.
+The 2022 Federal election resulted in a Labor “win” despite a 0.76% swing against them from their 2019 Federal election result.
+Overall the Lib / Lab / Green primary vote dropped by almost 4.7%.
 It was the worst result for the major parties in election history.
 This also meant a loss of millions of dollars in electoral funding for the majors.

 Current State